steemit/whitepaper/whitepaper.md

 ### SBD operations:

-- SBD rewards:  A percentage of SBD value is created at an APR set by the witnesses and paid to SBD holders as SBD

 The overall supply picture is complicated by the effect of SBD operations, which may result in large-scale creation or destruction of STEEM through feed rate following and SBD rewards, as discussed in the SBD section.
 Other, smaller-scale complicating effects also exist, including unclaimed incentives (e.g. block rewards for missed blocks), and abandoned accounts.

 ### Impact of Token Creation Rate

 It is often said that a coin with an inflationary model is not sustainable, but we know from countless real-world examples that the quantity of money does not have a direct and immediate impact on its value, although it certainly plays a role.

-From August 2008 through January 2009 the US money supply[^fn15] grew from $871B to $1,737B, a rate of over 100% per year, and then continued to grow at about 20% per year for the next six years.
+From August 2008 through January 2009 the US money supply[^fn14] grew from $871B to $1,737B, a rate of over 100% per year, and then continued to grow at about 20% per year for the next six years.
 All told, the money supply in the US has grown by 4.59x over less than seven years.
-During that same time, the value of the dollar relative to goods and services has fallen less than 10%, according to the government's price index.[^fn16] This real-world example demonstrates that supply is only one component of price.
+During that same time, the value of the dollar relative to goods and services has fallen less than 10%, according to the government's price index.[^fn15] This real-world example demonstrates that supply is only one component of price.

-For the first two years of Bitcoin’s life the network sustained an annual inflation rate[^fn17] of over 100%.
+For the first two years of Bitcoin’s life the network sustained an annual inflation rate[^fn16] of over 100%.
 For the first five years it was over 30%, and for the first eight years it was over 10%.
-All told, the total “spending” Steem requires to fund content, curation, and block production amounts to less than 10% APR.
+All told, the total “spending” Steem requires to fund content, curation, and block production amounts to less than 10% inflation.

 The price of a digital commodity like STEEM is driven by both supply and demand.
 When a long-term holder decides to exit, the supply of STEEM on the market will increase and push the price down.
 This downward pressure is countered when a new long-term holder decides to buy up the STEEM and convert it back into SP.
 Additional supply and demand may be added due to the purchases and sales of liquid STEEM by market speculators, based on their predictions of the future market price.